thiruselvaa/odcs-converter/docs/testing/TESTING.md

 ## Overview

-The ODCS Excel Generator uses **pytest** as its testing framework.
+The ODCS Converter uses **pytest** as its testing framework.
 The test suite is organized into three main categories:

 - **Unit Tests** - Fast, isolated tests for individual components
 - **Integration Tests** - Tests for component interactions and workflows